thofnas/baudot-code-js/README.md

 # Baudot

-Simply encode or decode strings
+Simply encode or decode strings in javascript

 ## Usage